Providing address information

 Japanese phonetics and divisions

 For Japanese addresses, customers can provide their division within their organization (for example, the sales department).
-Additionally, customers can enter their name in two scripting styles: Hiragana and Katakana.
+Additionally, customers can enter their names in two scripting styles: Hiragana and Katakana.
 Hiragana is the traditional script while Katakana is the phonetic spelling.
 Customer and courier services often want the phonetic spelling so they can correctly pronounce the customer's name when making a delivery.
 Katakana is also used by foreigners living in the country who don't have a Japanese name.

 Use the phoneticName and division child attributes of additionalAddressInfo to provide this information: